cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/service-governance/config-center/file.md

 - The granularity of the current limit configuration is server global, regardless of client or method.
 - Not configured or value is 0 means not enabled.
 - connection_limit and qps_limit can be configured independently, e.g. connection_limit = 100, qps_limit = 0
+- Multiple different rate limiting strategies for multiple services can be written within a single JSON file.
+Simply use filewatch to monitor the same file and pass in different keys.
+As shown in the example, the key is `ServiceName`

 #### Retry Policy
 Category=retry